 SALZBURG CONFERENCE IN INTERDISCIPLINARY POVERTY RESEARCH

-The Centre for Ethics and Poverty Research (CEPR) organizes an annual Conference in Interdisciplinary Poverty Research since 2013.
-In past years conferences covered the topics of child poverty (2016), absolute poverty in Europe (2015), and ethical issues in poverty alleviation (2014).
-The focus theme of the 2017 conference is religion and poverty.
+The Centre for Ethics and Poverty Research (CEPR) organizes an annual Conference in Interdisciplinary Poverty Research since 2014.
+In past years conferences covered the topics of space and poverty (2018), religion and poverty (2017), child poverty (2016), absolute poverty in Europe (2015), and ethical issues in poverty alleviation (2014).
+The focus theme of the 2019 conference is migration and poverty.
 These conferences are interdisciplinary and open to all interested researchers, practitioners and policy makers.
 They aim to bring together current research on poverty, inequality and social exclusion and to discuss policies and other measures of poverty alleviation.
-All abstracts that are submitted to be included in the conference program will be reviewed.

 The Salzburg Conference in Interdisciplinary Poverty Research aims at bringing together estbalished as well as young scholars and academics from diverse backgrounds.
 Submissions of scholars working in the Global South are particularly encouraged and their participation is supported by a subsidized registration fee.